Rev. Robert Barzyk

 After studying and living in close quarters, it is reasonable to assume that the priests from St. Mary's Seminary knew each other well.
 There weren't that many of them enrolled to begin with, and through attrition the number who actually finished and were ordained was an even smaller cohort: There were 126 men from St. Mary's Seminary ordained from 1955 to 1965 - an average of 11 graduates/ordinations a year.

-The interesting piece of his higher education and preparation for the priesthood is that of those 126 men ordained that Barzyk lived and studied with, 10 were named by Texas dioceses as having been credibly accused of sexual abuse of a minor; 8 percent of the 126 ordinations.
+The interesting piece of his higher education and preparation for the priesthood is that of those 126 men who were classmates of Barzyk in seminary, 10 were named by Texas dioceses as having been credibly accused of sexual abuse of a minor; that is 8 percent of the 126 ordinations from 1955 - 1965.

 That percentage is notable considering the United States Conference of Catholic Bishops (USCCB) released its 2017 Annual Report stating that the conference counted 6,721 priests credibly accused of sexually abusing minors from 1950 to June 30, 2016, or 5.8 percent of the total number of priests (116,690) for that time period.